-Figure 10 - Local adaptation - Copenhagen Copenhagen's high-density low-rise urban planning, its pedestrian streets (introduced from 1962), its bicycle network (36% of commuters use bicycles, notwithstanding the Scandinavian climate), and its expanding driverless urban metro network have enhanced liveability.
-The Copenhagen metro lines also reinforce the "finger-plan", which concentrates development along public transport radial corridors.
+Copenhagen's high-density low-rise urban planning, its pedestrian streets (introduced from 1962), its bicycle network (36% of commuters use bicycles, notwithstanding the Scandinavian climate), and its expanding driverless urban metro network have enhanced liveability.
+The radial public transport corridors.
 (Source: City of Copenhagen).

-Figure 11 - Local adaptation -Copenhagen In addition to the intra urban metro, the commuter line linking Copenhagen, Kastrup airport and Malmo has created an integrated, trans-border urban agglomeration (Source: City of Copenhagen).
+Figure 12 In addition to the intra urban metro, the commuter line linking Copenhagen, Kastrup airport and Malmo has created an integrated, trans-border urban agglomeration (Source: City of Copenhagen).

-Figure 12 - Local adaptation - Singapore Singapore Area Licensing Scheme 1975-2000.
+Singapore Area Licensing Scheme 1975-2000.

-Through its pioneering restraint of car ownership (a monthly auction of new licensing plates, with a maximum yearly increase in car ownership of 2.5 %), its congestion pricing, its network of driverless subway trains linked with pedestrian malls and its highly convenient intermodal multi-use Easylink card, Singapore is considered a best practice in sustainable transport.
+Through its pioneering restraint of car ownership (a monthly auction of new licensing plates, with a maximum yearly increase in car ownership of 2.5 %), its congestion pricing, its network of driverless subway trains linked with pedestrian malls and its highly convenient intermodal multi-use Easylink card, Singapore is considered an example of best practice in sustainable transport.
 Its "area licensing scheme" was launched in 1975, requiring drivers entering the city to pay a fee or accept three passengers.
 It confirms that oblique approaches are politically the most successful, especially in a difficult context (nobody could protest against such a scheme).
 Photo: P. Laconte.

-Figure 13 - Local adaptation - Singapore In 2000 in Singapore the fee to enter the city was replaced by Electronic Road Pricing.
-The new system was applied to all drivers but the fee level varied according to the type of traffic congestion (the fee increases at peak times as a way to reduce congestion).
+In 2000 in Singapore the fee to enter the city was replaced by Electronic Road Pricing.
+The new system was applied to all drivers but the fee level varied according to the level of traffic congestion (the fee increases at peak times as a way to reduce congestion).
 This was also a signal to the user that the fee was in effect a congestion charge, not an additional tax on automobile use.
 Photo: P. Laconte.
-Figure 14 - Local adaptation - Singapore Singapore has been the pioneer of driverless highcapacity metro networks (starting with the North-East Line in 2003).
+Figure 15 - Singapore has been the pioneer of driverless high-capacity metro networks (starting with the North-East Line in 2003).
 Absence of drivers means shorter intervals between trains, higher capacity and higher safety levels.
-Most of the staff interface with passengers, rather than just sitting in a tunnel.
+Most of the staff interface with passengers, rather than just sitting in a cabin.
 This network has set the standard for future metros around the world.
 Nuremberg, Brussels and other cities are retrofitting existing lines to make them driverless and increase their capacity (Source: Land Transport Authority, Singapore).